opendroneid/receiver-android/supported-smartphones.md

   * Click the found device and verify that the Advertising type is Advertising Extension and that both the Primary and Secondary PHYs are LE Coded.
   * Click the round icon on the left to add the device as a favorite (that adds a small star banner under the round icon).
 	Then click the filter at the top and select the "Only favorites" checkbox.
-  * Drag the device to the right in order to reveal the RSSI chart.
+  * Swipe on the device to the right in order to reveal the RSSI chart.
-	Notice the color of the device.
+	If you have more favorites devices present, notice the color of the DUT.
 	Find the correct color in the chart and observe whether there are gaps in the chart or whether the signals are received continuously.
 	Add this information to the report for the device.

 ### Wi-Fi Beacon Broadcast

-TBD
+The only testing solution so far seems to be to have a drone or add-on device that transmits the Wi-Fi Beacon messages and test their reception on the smartphone in OpenDroneID receiver app.

 ### Wi-Fi NAN Broadcast